0cjs/ruby2haskell-tutorial/README.md

 Using the Examples
 ------------------

-To work through the examples given, you will need the following software installed on your computer:
+To work through the examples given during the tutorial, you will need the following software installed on your computer:

 * Git
 * A text editor